ImperialCollegeLondon/icldance/pages/salsa-and-bachata/index.md

 ## Social Classes

-Our amazing instructor and choreographer [Alex Rasero](/instructors/#alex-rasero) delivers three hours of social dancing classes every Monday (Salsa) and Friday (Bachata).
+Our amazing instructors deliver three hours of social dancing classes every Monday (Salsa) and Friday (Bachata).
 From **6.15** to **9.15pm**, one hour each of beginner, intermediate and advanced level classes provide excellent technique and musicality